 The humble hot dog is a big deal when it comes to snacking in Iceland.
 You won’t be able to visit Iceland without trying one.
 There is a famous stall in downtown Reykjavik called Baejarins Beztu Pylsur.
 There are nearly always lines outside it and it was even endorsed by Bill Clinton when he visited Iceland.
 In every town you will find a hot dog stand and it is a really affordable and easy way of eating on a budget in Iceland.

 Another really popular snack or dish in Iceland is ice cream.
 Even in winter Icelandic people will happily tuck into a scoop or two of this creamy treat.
 It comes in all sorts of flavours and with all manner of toppings.
 You can have it dipped in chocolate or covered in candy.
 Enjoy it straight after a hot spring swim or following a late night movie.
 Ice cream eating in Iceland is an anytime anywhere kind of pursuit.

-Icelandic people in general adore liquorice.
-What is perhaps a slightly unusual flavour for many is found all over the place in Iceland.
-Its most common form is in bars of chocolate covered salty liquorice.
-But it is also used in savoury dishes with lamb and you can of course get a liquorice ice cream quite easily too.
-Dipped in liquorice powder anyone?
+Icelandic people in general adore licorice.
+What is perhaps a slightly unusual flavor for many is found all over the place in Iceland.
+Its most common form is in bars of chocolate-covered salty licorice.
+But it is also used in savory dishes with lamb and you can of course get a licorice ice cream quite easily too.
+Dipped in licorice powder anyone?

 Freshly baked buns are a wonderful Icelandic treat.
-Kleina are traditionally Icelandic and are a deep fried doughnut covered in spiced sugar.
+Kleina is traditionally Icelandic and is a deep-fried doughnut covered in spiced sugar.
 They are very naughty.
 Soft cinnamon buns are also delicious especially when covered in a sweet glaze.
 Bakeries are a really affordable and delicious way to eat in Iceland.
-So they are perfect places to stock up if you are travelling in Iceland on a budget.
+So they are perfect places to stock up if you are traveling in Iceland on a budget.
 You will need to do plenty of hiking to counteract the calories though!